-If liquid/deposits are found, squeeze and remove the clamp.
-Pull drain tube out then empty it.
+If water/deposits are found, squeeze and remove the clamp.
+Pull drain tube out.

-CAUTION: Do not start engine when liquid or deposits are found in the drain tube.
+CAUTION: Do not start engine when water is found in the drain tube.

-When liquid/deposits are found, the air filter must be inspected/dried/replaced depending on its condition.
+When water/deposits are found, the air filter must be inspected/dried/replaced depending on its condition.